EdDataScienceEES/tutorial-RachelBrown03/CC-investigating-CLT.md

 ```
 ![alt text](https://github.com/EdDataScienceEES/tutorial-RachelBrown03/blob/master/figures/flipper_len.png)

-Again we can see that these measurements do not perfectly follow a normal distribution.
+Again we can see that these measurements do not perfectly follow a normal distribution, so we must turn to the CLT.

 ---
 # 4. Sampling Distributions
 {: #SamplingDist}

-The goal here is to illustrate how sampling distributions change with sample size, we will now focus on the body mass of the penguins.
+The goal of this section is to demonstrate how sampling distributions evolve as sample size changes.
+To illustrate this concept clearly, we will focus exclusively on the body mass of the penguins.

 ## Setting the Seed for Reproducibility
 {: #Seed}